-It’s not the same as charcoal.
+Gas grilled baby back ribs are not the same as low-and-slow barbecue.
 I have to confess that up front.

-Gas grilled baby back ribs are easy, that’s for sure.
+But when life gets in the way…like, say, forgetting that you have an appointment at 4PM and people coming over for a party at 6PM…you make do.
+Gas grilled baby back ribs are easy, fall off the bone tender, and have a big pork flavor.
 Set your burners to hold the temp at 275°F, and you’re good until the gas runs out.
 (I have a natural gas line run to my grill - if the gas runs out, we’ve hit peak oil.)

 I brined the ribs like a roast, adding garlic and two of the “song herbs” to the brine: sage and rosemary.
 Now, I know, I know: brining doesn’t work with flavors - they can’t penetrate into the meat.
 That’s OK.
 I’m using them to season the outside of the ribs, while the salt penetrates for thorough seasoning.